ZubairMartin/BalekaFilesV2/README.md

 # BalekaFilesV2
 This repo stores the updated Baleka files from the 8 November 2022.

+## URGENT - PYOMO
+### With th_body = 0 (fixed)
+Compare using Stacey Tuts
+using : in function constraints

+1. Fix friction model - friction cone
+2. Fix and understand h_sum: h[1] when tau[1] = 0 --> focus on the
+3. Double check torque curve
+4. Scale all variables correctly
+5. Stribeck friction
+6. Absolute Angles
+7. Seeds

 ## To Do List:

 ### Speedgoat